pedro-mass/BalanceTrackerV1/README.md

 ## ToDo
-- connect Add Transactions page to firebase
-  - make sure the balance gets updated as well
 - skeleton for transactions list scene
 - wire up the transaction from firebase
+  - just cover loading the transactions